ludoplex/Unity-Assets-Utils/README.md

   3. Enter a **filter**

 ## FillAlpha
-- Remove the Alpha channel of all image files in a folder
+- Remove the Alpha channel of a single image, or all image files in a folder
 - **How to Use**
   1. `>python FillAlpha.py`
-  2. Enter the path to the folder containing all the assets
+  2. Enter the path to an image or the folder containing all the images

 # Notice
 - I'm not responsible for whatever happens to your files.